Stephen Root: Career

-Root guest-starred on Seinfeld as a bank manager in the episode "The Invitations", handling Kramer's hello greeting issue.
-He had a role in Frasier in the episode "Detour" as the father of the family helping Frasier when his car broke down.
-In the CSI episode "Homebodies" he played the father of a rape victim.
-He also had a regular role on the short-lived CBS series Ladies Man, which starred Sharon Lawrence soon after she left NYPD Blue.
-He played Raymond, a hunting store owner involved in illegal gun trading, in the 1993 In the Heat of the Night episode "A Love Lost."

-Root has an active career as a voice actor, most notably as the voice of divorced, down-and-out Army barber Bill Dauterive, Hank Hill's hedonistic boss Buck Strickland, and various other characters on the Mike Judge animated television series King of the Hill.
-Root is also heard in animated films such as Ice Age, Finding Nemo, and Rango.
+Root has an active career as a voice actor, including as the voice of divorced, down-and-out Army barber Bill Dauterive, Hank Hill's hedonistic boss Buck Strickland, and various other characters on Mike Judge's animated television series King of the Hill (1997–2010, 2025–present).
+Root is also heard in animated films such as Ice Age (2002) and its sequel Ice Age: The Meltdown (2006), Finding Nemo (2003) and its sequel Finding Dory (2016), and Rango (2011).
 In other animated television series, his regular roles include Commander Chode in Tripping the Rift and Homebase in The X's.
 He has also provided vocal talent in animated television series such as Chowder, Batman: The Brave and the Bold, and Teen Titans.
+In September 2026, Root confirmed that he voices Brian Heder in the video game Grand Theft Auto VI.

 Root has appeared in HBO's series True Blood as Eddie, a vampire.
 He had a multi-episode arc in the second season of Pushing Daisies on ABC, playing the mysterious Dwight Dixon.
 He appeared as Johnny Forreals, inventor of the word "boo-yah," on "Cangamangus", an episode of The Sarah Silverman Program on Comedy Central.
 He appeared in the 2009 comedy film The Men Who Stare at Goats as Gus Lacey.
-In 2010, he appeared in a multi-episode arc in season 8 of the Fox television series 24 as a probation officer named Bill Prady and in the FX television series Justified as the eccentric Judge Mike "The Hammer" Reardon.
-In 2011, he appeared in Robert Redford's The Conspirator, playing John Lloyd, a key witness in the trial of alleged Lincoln conspirator Mary Surratt.
+In 2010, he appeared in a multi-episode arc in season 8 of the Fox television series 24 as a probation officer named Bill Prady, and in the FX television series Justified as the eccentric Judge Mike "The Hammer" Reardon, as well as appearing in Robert Redford's The Conspirator, playing John Lloyd, a key witness in the trial of alleged Lincoln conspirator Mary Surratt.
+His subsequest films have included Cedar Rapids (2011), Selma (2014), Trumbo (2015), Get Out (2017), and On the Basis of Sex (2018).

 In 2012, he began playing Gaston Means in season 3 of the acclaimed HBO TV series Boardwalk Empire.
-He also portrays Lynn Boyle, father of Charles Boyle on the show Brooklyn Nine-Nine.
+From 2015-2016, he portrayed Lynn Boyle, father of Charles Boyle on the show Brooklyn Nine-Nine.
 In 2018, Root began starring in the HBO series Barry, for which he received a Primetime Emmy Award nomination and four nominations for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
+In 2020, he appeared as Maynard Barnes in the HBO series Perry Mason, and from 2021 to 2023, he played Ron Petkus in HBO's Succession.

 Personal life

-Root married his first wife, Laura Joan Hase, with whom he has a son named Cody, in 1984.
+Root married his first wife, Laura Joan Hase, with whom he has a son, in 1984.
 They divorced in August 1997.
 He married actress Romy Rosemont on December 14, 2008.
 They co-starred together in several television shows such as Fringe and Masters of Sex.
 They were due to appear on-screen together in the 2011 horror film Red State, but Rosemont was forced to pull out due to a scheduling conflict with Glee.